aquilarda/dotfiles/README.md

 # My Linux i3wm Dotfiles

-## I'm currently utilizing Pop!_OS with the Cosmic desktop environment, and unfortunately, updating this repository is not possible for now.
+## I currently use macOS, and unfortunately, updating this repository is not possible for now.

 ## Screenshots (From my old Arch setup):